formsandflows/PACo/Components/PACo_SearchBox_A.md

 The search box can be used to filter the items shown in a details list.

 This canvas component has its "OnReset" property configured.
-When a canvas component instance is reset, the text shown in the search box reset.
+When a canvas component instance is reset, the text shown in the search box is reset.

 You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.